Dicedead/cracking-the-hollywood-interview/index.md

 {% include genres_scatter_plot.html %}
 In short: to maximize rating, go for a documentary, and to maximize revenue, go for a family film!

 Of course, much more can be said.
 Genres are visibly clustered on the scatter plot.
-One can expect similar ratingsm and revenue among the following groups:
+One can expect similar ratings and revenue among the following groups:
 * Drama, crime-fiction, LGBT, biography and comedy-drama for a mean rating of around 6.3 and revenue just under 200k;
 * Romantic comedy and romantic drama, as well as action/adventure and thriller with a rating close to 6 but revenue around 250k;
 * etc.